JS Group is a forward looking business that can trace its roots back to 1751 when the bookseller John Smith and Son was founded in Glasgow.

 Strategic Advisor to the Board

-Professor Michael Thorne has worked at UCL and Cardiff University, and was Pro Vice Chancellor at Sunderland, Vice Principal at Napier in Edinburgh, Vice Chancellor of UEL and prior to his recent retirement, Vice Chancellor at UEA.
+Professor Michael Thorne has worked at UCL and Cardiff University, and was Pro Vice Chancellor at Sunderland, Vice Principal at Napier in Edinburgh, Vice Chancellor at the University of East London and prior to his recent retirement, Vice Chancellor at Anglia Ruskin University.
 He has chaired the government’s Advisory Committee on Libraries, the Parliamentary Skills Commission’s enquiry into Information, Advice and Guidance and was a member of the Board of the Office of the Independent Adjudicator for Higher Education.
+He has most recently been appointed as the new independent Chair of the Mid and South Essex NHS Sustainability and Transformation Partnership (STP).